jiasong18/Ant-Media-Server-Wiki/Simulcasting-to-Social-Media-Channels.md

 This guide describes how to live streaming in Social Media on Ant Media Server.
-This tutorial assumes that you have any Ant Media Server types.

 1. [How to Publish Live Stream on Facebook?](#how-to-publish-live-stream-on-facebook)
 2. [How to Publish Live Stream on Youtube?](#how-to-publish-live-stream-on-youtube)